Matina Brothers: History

 Lajos Matina, the eldest, was born in Hungary on September 12, 1893, followed by twin brothers Bela and Matyus in 1901.
 The trio of brothers later moved to America where they became naturalized American citizens.
 The brothers soon joined a troupe which was led by an individual named Prince Ludwig who dubbed them the "Matina Midget Troupe".
 In 1915, Lajos married Elise Broek who was a suffragette.

 Each brother played a Munchkin villager in the 1939 film The Wizard of Oz, where Bela was billed as "Mike Rogers" (Matina), and Matyus "Ike Rogers" (Matina).
 Lajos also became known as "Leo" Matina while working beside his brothers "Mike" and "Ike".
 In his biography of Daisy and Violet Hilton, Dean Jensen reported that the Matina twins became very popular in America to such an extent that the candy Mike and Ike, which first appeared in 1940, was named after them.

 The brothers continued in show business after the movie, and Leo eventually filled in as a chef for the troupe.
 The first brother to pass away was Mike Matina (Bela), who died on June 1, 1954.
-Matjus "Ike" Matina died on September 14, 1965, and Lajos "Leo" Matina on December 14, 1975.
+Matyus "Ike" Matina died on September 14, 1965, and Lajos "Leo" Matina on December 14, 1975.